What Is Marketing? An Introduction for Future Business Pros

 You might have a lot of questions about the nuts and bolts of marketing, and we’re here to clear up some of the basic questions.
-If you’re looking for an overview on the subject and profession that is marketing, you’ve come to the right place.
-We’ve connected with marketing professionals who are active in the field to give you some up-to-date info on this exciting career.
+If you’re looking for an overview on the subject and profession of marketing, you’ve come to the right place.

-The dictionary definition of marketing is “the action or business of promoting and selling products or services, including market research and analysis.”
-Marketing is all about getting the word out about a product or service in a pleasing manner and in a way that will cause consumers to want to purchase that product.
+At its foundation, marketing is about promoting products and services.
+It’s all about getting the word out about a product or service in a way that connects with the audience, causing consumers to want to purchase that product.

 How does marketing support businesses across all industries?

-It’s pretty tough to find a business that successfully sells its product without the helpful assistance of marketing.
+It’s pretty tough to find a business that successfully sells its product in any substantial volume without the helpful assistance of marketing activities.
 Across the board, no matter the field or service, marketing is the vehicle by which companies get the word out there about how fantastic their product is.

 “In order for a business to see growth, it has to be continuously getting new or returning customers,” says Micah Pratt, online managing director of Obrella.
 “Marketing is the best and most efficient way to do this at scale because it allows you to find and interact with potential customers who can find value in your product or service.
 It also allows you to help current customers.”

-The fact that every company needs marketing at some level means a wide variety of career choices for professionals in the field of marketing.
-Whether you’re interested in literature or animals, sports or technology, there’s room for you and your interests in marketing.
+The fact that every company needs marketing at some level means there is a wide variety of career choices for professionals in the field of marketing.
+Whether you’re interested in literature, animals, sports or technology, there’s room for you and your interests in marketing.

-“Marketing covers one major principle,” says Jessica Moreno, Social Media and Brand Account Manager for Active Web Group.
+“Marketing covers one major principle,” says Jessica Moreno, social media and brand account manager for Active Web Group.
 “Spend money to promote your product or service in an effort to make more money on the return.
-This is where the term ROI (or return on investment) comes from.”
+This is where the term return on investment comes from.”

-Marketing products well equates to more money.
+Solid marketing equates to more revenue for a business.
 Successful companies with booming sales can usually thank an excellent product along with the efforts of a marketing team.
-By building relationships with the consumer through continued communication and campaigning, companies retain loyal customers who return to their project or service again and again.
+By building relationships with the consumer through continued communication and campaigning, companies retain loyal customers who return to their product or service again and again.